GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 ACCESS
 ------
-Caller must be a member of the privileged 'Administrators' group, or have been granted [the 'Start Replication' global capability][1].
+Caller must be a member of the privileged 'Administrators' group, or have been granted the 'Start Replication' global capability.

-[1]: ../../../Documentation/access-control.html#capability_startReplication

 SCRIPTING
 ---------